Work (human activity): Workers

 Individual workers require sufficient health and resources to succeed in their tasks.

 Physiology

 As living beings, humans require a baseline of good health, nutrition, rest, and other physical needs in order to reliably exert themselves.
-This is particularly true of physical labor that places direct demands on the body, but even largely mental work can cause stress from problems like long hours, excessive demands, or a hostile workplace.
+This is particularly true of physical labour that places direct demands on the body, but even largely mental work can cause stress from problems like long hours, excessive demands, or a hostile workplace.

-Particularly intense forms of manual labor often lead workers to develop physical strength necessary for their job.
+Particularly intense forms of manual labour often lead workers to develop physical strength necessary for their job.
 However, this activity does not necessarily improve a worker's overall physical fitness like exercise, due to problems like overwork or a small set of repetitive motions.
 In these physical jobs, maintaining good posture or movements with proper technique is also a crucial skill for avoiding injury.
-Ironically, white-collar workers who are sedentary throughout the workday may also suffer from long-term health problems due to a lack of physical activity.
+Ironically, white-collar workers who are sedentary throughout the workday may also suffer from long-term health issues due to a lack of physical activity.